SunlayGGX/Storm/README.md

 - **Visual Studio 2017 toolsets (v141) and 2019 toolsets (v142)**
 - **cmake_gui 3.15.0-rc1 or later**.
 (3.15.0-rc1 is what I used.
 I can't guarantee for a version below this one)...
 - Because we use a lot of junctions and hardlinks to setup the project, we advise you to use an NTFS disk where everything are put together (or at least a disk format that supports it).
+- .NET Framework 4.7.2 if you want to compile and use the LogViewer tool.

 # Dependencies list